Skip Trace & Locate Investigations

 Skip tracing is the process of locating a person who is difficult to find, has moved, is avoiding contact, or is no longer easy to verify through ordinary means.
 In actual investigative work, a skip trace is not just a quick database search.
 It is a locate investigation built around identity confirmation, address history, contact-path development, public-record research, OSINT, relationship analysis, and verification designed to reduce bad leads and stale information.

 Washington State Investigators provides lawful, evidence-driven skip trace and locate investigations for attorneys, businesses, and private parties in Seattle, Burien, King County, and throughout Washington State.
-Locate search investigations may involve witnesses, defendants, debtors, heirs or beneficiaries, family-related matters, civil disputes, business matters, or other situations where current whereabouts, contact pathways, or verified location information matter.
+Locate investigations may involve witnesses, defendants, debtors, heirs or beneficiaries, family-related matters, civil disputes, business matters, or other situations where current whereabouts, contact pathways, or verified location information matter.

 Effective locate work rarely depends on one source.
 It usually requires comparing multiple records, resolving identity ambiguity, screening out stale or misleading data, and determining which lead is current enough to act on.
 In matters like these, results usually depend on verification, chronology, and disciplined investigative work rather than assumption.